alainQtec/NerdCrypt/Readme.md

 <img align="right" alt="logo" src="https://user-images.githubusercontent.com/79479952/190868846-075673ee-44f8-4a3d-9640-2a254b27cbb6.png">

-NerdCrypt, is an all in one Encryption Decryption Powershell module.
-It contains tools to ease the work with nerdy cryptography.
+NerdCrypt, is an all in one Cryptography Powershell module.

 <br />
 <div align="Left">